davideme/patterns/_posts/2024-02-23-memory safety.md

 ---
 # Memory Safety: A Comparative Analysis of C/C++, Python, Java, and Rust

 In the realm of software development, memory safety is crucial for ensuring the security and reliability of applications.
 This article explores the landscape of memory safety across C, C++, Python, Java, and Rust.
-Drawing on insights from Google and Microsoft, we delve into bounds checking, raw pointer arithmetic, and the implications of these features for memory safety.

 ## The Landscape of Memory Safety